 The latest generation of iPhone is coming soon to an Apple Store near you.
 And yes, I really want it.
-I mean yes, I really NEED it.
+I mean yes, I NEED it.
 So what to do with that soon to be OLD iPhone?
-You could sell it or better yet, you could repurpose it as an iPod Touch for the whole family to use!
+You could sell it, or better yet, you could repurpose it and turn your iPhone into iPod Touch for the whole family to use!

 Here’s how to turn your old iPhone into a shiny (or maybe not so) New-To-You iPod Touch

-- And note, if you are handing (or even selling) your old iPhone over to a friend, charity, or maybe even a family member, you should reset the device so that none of your private and personal information is unintentionally shared.
-This WILL Erase all the data.
-Do the reset before you follow the steps below.
+- And note, if you are handing (or even selling) your old iPhone over to a friend, charity, or maybe even a family member, you should turn off iPhone activation lock and reset the device so that none of your private and personal information is unintentionally shared.

 So let’s get to it!